-See Who Reported You on Facebook: Facebook is undoubtedly the platform that has been around for the longest time and still continues to rank at the top of the lists of most popular social media platforms.
+See Who Reported You on Facebook: Facebook is undoubtedly the platform that has been around for the longest time and still continues to rank at the top of the list of the most popular social media platforms.
 However, just like any platform, it might not be the best in every aspect.

 While digital marketing and brand promotions can work miraculously well on this platform, you’ll also come across some people here who might try to harass you.
 But if and when such a thing happens, Facebook has made sure that you’re empowered to cut off all ties with this person and report them to the Facebook team.

 Are you going through something similar and want to report someone on Facebook?
 Or do you think someone has wrongly reported you here?
 Whatever your doubts are, we’ll try our best to answer them in our blog today.

 When Do People Report Someone on Facebook?

 On Facebook, much like any other social media platform, all users have been provided the facility to block and report someone.
 Most users tend to believe that both these features are similar and, thus, interchangeable, which is a terrible mistake.

 However, when it comes to reporting, you should ideally resort to it only if you feel like the other person has violated you or the decorum of the entire platform.
 Wondering why?
 Because your actions have consequences.

 When you block someone on Facebook, the Facebook team will prohibit this person from engaging with you on the platform.